 TU has existing documents addressing some of the major risks that agreements present for TU.
-They are available in the "Important TU Policies" section of the "Tackle Box" on TU's webpage and include the following:
+They are available in the "Important TU Policies" section of the "Tacklebox" on TU's webpage and include the following, among others:

-- The "Trout Unlimited Policy on the Ownership of Interests in Real Property" and the "Resolution Concerning Ownership of Real Property in Fee."
+- The 2025 Board of Trustees resolution addressing grants and contracts by chapters and councils.
+This resolution updates the 2013 resolution on contracts requiring review of significant contracts.
+It also requires the Engagement, Finance and Legal Departments to work with chapters and councils to analyze their capacity before entering into significant grants or contracts. - The Trout Unlimited "Policy on the Ownership of Interests in Real Property," "Definitions and Terms Used in TU's Policy on the Ownership Interests in Real Property," "Land Ownership Resolution," and "Checklist for the Acquisition of Fee Property."
 These documents establish procedures that must be followed by any part of TU before interests in real property can be acquired.
-Interests in real property include easements, access agreements (other than those for recreational fishing), office leases, and rental agreements of longer than one year's duration.
-Among other provisions, these documents require that the Executive Committee of the Board of Trustees must approve the acquisition or retention by any part of TU (including chapters and councils) of any real property. - The "Policy on the Ownership of Access Rights for Recreational Fishing."
-This document establishes procedures that must be followed by any part of TU before entering into agreements for access for recreational fishing. - The "Resolution Concerning the Prohibition of Holding Interests in Conservation Easements."
+Interests in real property include easements (other than conservation easements, covered by a different policy below), access agreements (other than those for recreational fishing), office leases, and rental agreements of longer than one year's duration.
+Among other provisions, these documents require that the Executive Committee of the Board of Trustees must approve the acquisition or retention by any part of TU (including chapters and councils) of any real property. - The "Policy on the Ownership of Access Rights for Recreational Fishing" and "Questionnaire on Agreements for Fishing Access."
+These documents establish procedures that must be followed by any part of TU before entering into agreements for recreational fishing access. - TU's "Conservation Easement Policy," a Board of Trustees resolution concerning the prohibition of holding interests in conservation easements."
 This document provides that no part of TU shall hold conservation easements or similar restrictions on the development of real property and that any such restrictions currently held by any part of TU must be transferred to another entity as soon as possible.
-Two other documents, both in the "Conservation Resources" section of the "Tackle Box," address how TU, chapters and councils can work with land trusts to protect land from development without the TU entity itself holding the conservation easement. - The "Business Practices" section of the "Tackle Box" contains other documents addressing risk management issues, including the "Leadership Manual" and the "Risk Management FAQ."
+Two other documents, both in the "Conservation Resources - Land Protection Resources" section of the "Tackle Box," address how TU, chapters and councils can work with land trusts to protect land from development without the TU entity itself holding the conservation easement. - The "Tacklebox" contains other documents addressing risk management issues, including the "Leadership Manual" and other Risk Management and Financial Controls Resources.